championswimmer/vuex-module-decorators/README.md

 > **NOTE** Since version `0.9.3` we distribute as ES5, so this section is applicable only to v0.9.2 and below

 This package generates code in `es2015` format.
-If your Vue project targets ES6 or ES2015 then you need not do anything.
+If your Vue project targets ES6 or ES2015 then you don't need to do anything.
 But in case your project uses `es5` target (to support old browsers), then you need to tell Vue CLI / Babel to transpile this package.

 ```js